 Gerald D. Hines College of Architecture and Design > Industrial Design, MS

-The program for the Master of Science in Industrial Design degree is a two-year curriculum of 36 semester hours.
+The program for the Master of Science in Industrial Design degree is a two-year curriculum of 36 term hours.

 Students can achieve Entrepreneurship Certificate from the Bauer College of Business.

 The Entrepreneurship Certificate is a joint endeavor between the Industrial Design program at the College of Architecture and the Department of Marketing & Entrepreneurship at the Bauer College of Business, ranked as one of the top entrepreneurship programs in the nation.
 This certificate program provides a series of courses in entrepreneurship and the business skills necessary to commercialize new design opportunities.
 Students have additional business content that is not typically offered in Master of Industrial Design studies and more start up content than a traditional MBA.

 The personalized graduate degree plan will be developed in consultation with the Director of the Industrial Design program in order to meet students’ individual research goals.